Ebimsv/Torch-Linguist/Readme.md

 - **Neural Language Models**: These models leverage neural networks, such as recurrent neural networks (RNNs) or transformer models, to capture complex dependencies and contextual information in the text, resulting in improved performance.

-The effectiveness of a language model is typically evaluated using metrics like **cross-entropy** and **perplexity**, which measure the model's ability to predict the next word accurately.
+The effectiveness of a language model is typically evaluated using metrics like **cross-entropy** and **perplexity**, which measure the model's ability to predict the next word accurately (I will cover them in **Step 2**).
 Several datasets, such as WikiText-2, WikiText-103, One Billion Word, Text8, and C4, among others, are commonly used for evaluating language models.
 **Note**: In this project, I use WikiText-2

 ## The goal of solving a problem or challenge